 - special situations: where to find remotes or extra batteries, how to fix the pencil sharpener, how to reset the document camera or any of those little things that need fixes

-Are finding the seeking out of materials too much time and effort?
+Is seeking out materials too much time and effort?
 Well, good news!
 So did we and so we created a set of Emergency Sub Plans that you can print out and place in your bin without any extra planning.
-And they have a great theme! you can find the set in our store.
+And they have a great theme! you can find the set in our stores.

-These were so much fun to create, we may even have to make some more. 🙂 This theme is hoaxes and Ogopogos.
+These were so much fun to create, that we may even have to make some more. 🙂 This theme designed for grades 4-6 is Hoaxes and Ogopogos.
 If you don’t know what an Ogopogo is, you might want to look it up.
+Find it in our TpT Store or our Brain Ninjas Shop.

 Create a bin or box of materials.